NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_ADS_Snapchat.md

 filters to confirm that results consistently match the requested conditions.

--   **Yes, through the GUI**
+-   Yes, through the GUI

--   **Yes, through the API**
+-   Yes, through the API

--   No
+-   **No**

-Filtering options are limited when dealing with ads that are not Political, which are unavailable for the EU.
+Due to the limited functionality of both the GUI and API at the time of this assessment, this cannot be verified.

 ### RELEVANCE